Freeman Freeman-Thomas, 1st Marquess of Willingdon: Early life and education

 Freeman Thomas was born the only son of Freeman Frederick Thomas, an officer in the rifle brigade of Ratton and Yapton, and his wife, Mabel, daughter of Henry Brand, Parliamentary Secretary to the Treasury (later Speaker of the House of Commons, who retired as 1st Viscount Hampden).
 Before he was two, Thomas' father had died and he was raised thereafter by his mother, who sent him to Eton College.
 There, he acted as President of the Eton Society and was for three years a member of the school's cricket team, serving as captain of the playing eleven during his final year.
 He carried this enthusiasm for sport on to the University of Cambridge, where he was accepted to Trinity College after leaving Eton, and was drafted into the Cambridge playing eleven, playing for Sussex and I Zingari.
 His father had also played for Sussex.
-Upon his general admission from university, Freeman-Thomas then volunteered for fifteen years for the Sussex Artillery, achieving the rank of major.
+Upon his general admission from university, he then volunteered for fifteen years for the Sussex Artillery, achieving the rank of major.

 Marriage and political career

-In 1892, Freeman-Thomas assumed the additional surname of Freeman by deed poll and married the Hon.
+In 1892, he assumed the additional surname of Freeman by deed poll and married the Hon.
 Marie Brassey, the daughter of Thomas Brassey, then recently created Baron Brassey.
 Freeman-Thomas often cited her as a source of support, stating once: "My wife has been a constant inspiration and encouragement."
 The couple had two sons: Gerard, born 3 May 1893, and Inigo, born 25 July 1899.
 Gerard was killed in World War I on 14 September 1914, and Inigo eventually succeeded his father as Marquess of Willingdon.

 In 1897 Freeman-Thomas was appointed aide-de-camp to his father-in-law, who was then the Governor of Victoria, Australia.
 Upon his return to the United Kingdom, Freeman-Thomas joined the Liberal Party and in 1900 was elected to the British House of Commons to represent the borough of Hastings.
 He then served as a junior lord of the Treasury in the Liberal Cabinet that sat from December 1905 to January 1906.
 Though he lost in the January 1906 elections, Freeman-Thomas returned to the House of Commons by winning the by-election for Bodmin, and, for some time, served as a secretary to the prime minister, H. H. Asquith.
 For his services in government, Freeman-Thomas was in 1910 elevated to the peerage as Baron Willingdon of Ratton in the County of Sussex, and the following year was appointed as Lord-in-waiting to King George V, becoming a favourite tennis partner of the monarch.
 His father-in-law was created Earl Brassey at the coronation in that year.